CNN Slammed By Sanders, Others For ‘Attack’ On Trump Signing ‘MAGA’ Hats For Troops During Visit

 CNN is under fire by White House officials after publishing a story speculating a violation of Department of Defense rules during President Donald Trump’s surprise trip to visit U.S. military troops in Iraq, the Hill reported.

-As previously noted by the Inquisitr, an article published by the news network on Wednesday, December 26 cited a rule set by the DoD’s Standards of Conduct Office that prohibits active duty personnel from engaging in “partisan political activities,” and suggests that all military personnel should “avoid the inference” that political activities imply DoD sponsorship of a particular candidate.
+As previously noted by the Inquisitr, an article published by the news network on Wednesday, December 26, cited a rule set by the Department of Defense’s Standards of Conduct Office that prohibits active duty personnel from engaging in “partisan political activities,” and suggests that all military personnel should “avoid the inference” that political activities imply DOD sponsorship of a particular candidate.

 The article stated that troops may be found in violation of this rule after reports and video footage showed that service members had the president autograph his signature “Make America Great Again” hats that became popular during his 2016 presidential campaign, and now don an embroidered patch reading “Trump 2020,” promoting a run for re-election in two years.